-Does wearable tech measure up to its own hype?
-We've assessed smartwatches, fitness trackers and fitness watches on their functions, ease of use, battery life and more.
+We've assessed wearables on their functions, ease of use, battery life and more.

-Most fitness trackers count steps and track your heart rate, but can’t do much more.
-Because of this, their battery can last multiple days.
+Fitness trackers count steps and track your heart rate, but often can’t do much more.
+This allows their batteries to last for multiple days.

 For more on wearables reliability, see our survey.

 Since wearable devices go everywhere with you, it’s important they can withstand the elements.
 Ingress Protection (IP) ratings indicate how resistant a device is to solids, such as dust, and water.

 IP ratings have two numbers.
 The first relates to solids and has a maximum rating of 6.
 The second relates to water and goes as high as 8.
 An X rating means it hasn’t been assessed for that type of protection.

 Most smartwatches can manage a couple of days of full functionality before needing to recharge, while basic fitness trackers last longer.
 Our test measures the time it takes for a device’s battery to go from 100% to 0%.
 It’s important to note that battery life changes significantly depending on the functions you use.
 For example, having GPS on can halve a device’s battery life.

 Chargers tend to be manufacturer-specific, so you’re unlikely to be able to borrow a friend’s if you forget yours or it breaks.